 Salvage vintage items from holidays, op-shops, hand me downs and side-of-the-road treasures to add character to your front entrance.
 This is a great front porch idea for anyone who loves collecting things.

 22. Covered porch

 In the 1800s, farmers built covered porches as a place to relax and enjoy their land.
-This gorgeous home has so much shady space thanks to the eaves of its metal roof.
-Who wouldn’t want to enjoy the view of the flowers with a cup of tea in hand?
+Nowadays we still love to make the most of our front garden with the shade from our eaves, and a covered porch lets you do so all year round.
+Who doesn’t want to enjoy a view of flowers with a cup of tea in hand?

 23. Forgo seating

 Who said your front porch had to have seating?
 Let’s be honest, not every porch has the right kind of space for a seat anyway.
-In this Mediterranean style house, they’ve ditched it in favour of pots and plants.
-I love how white boxes have been used to create levels and draw attention to the green pots.
+In some homes, there may only be space for a few pots and plants.
+Place at varying heights to create visual interest and pack more into a limited space.

 24. Add steps up to the front porch

-This gorgeous Byron Bay beach abode has tiled steps up to its front porch, which makes for a cute, welcoming entrance!
+Tiled steps up to the front porch makes for a cute, welcoming entrance!
 Consider how you can add little details like steps, patterns or tiles to your front entrance.